ryn1727/Weather-Collector/README.md

 ##Installation

 1. Sign up for a Nest Developer account at https://developers.nest.com/.
 Create a cloud device and go through the authorization process.
-Once completed you can use the Firebase API to access your nest thermostat.
-The API address to access the nest thermostat is: XXXX
+Once completed you can use the Firebase API to access your nest thermostat using your authorization token.
+The API address to access the your Nest Thermostat is: https://firebase-apiserver08-tah01-iad01.dapi.production.nest.com:9553/devices/thermostats?auth=YOURAUTHTOKENHERE

 2. Sign up for a Weather Underground account at https://www.wunderground.com/weather/api/.
 Go through the authorization process.
-Once completed you can querey your local weather station using your zip code.
-The API address to access your local weather station is: XXXXX
+Once completed you can querey your local weather station using your zip code and API key.
+The API address to access your local weather station is: http://api.wunderground.com/api/YOURAPIKEYHERE/features/conditions/q/YOURZIPCODEHERE.json

 3. Update the credentials file with your Nest, Weather Underground, and S3 object store information.